 Field sheets are copied and archived at TEAM.
 Data from these sheets is input into the project database program "Coso.dbf" and checked against the field sheets.
 Data from the Coso database is then graphed in flow and groundwater hydrographs.
 TEAM performs internal quality control and quality assurance checks on this data and then transmits the draft hydrographs to ICWD.
 After review and/or discussion with ICWD, the draft hydrographs are finalized and uploaded to the ICWD server for public posting on www.inyowater.org.

 4.4 OPERATIONAL NOTES

-During First Quarter 2011, there were two operational issues of note:
+During Third Quarter 2011, the following operational issues were noteworthy: